 It’s important to remember that it’s not just about them getting to know you—it’s also a chance for you to ask questions too.
 Think of this less as the “am I right for the college” grilling and more like an “are we good matches for each other” discussion.

 First, though, they’re going to ask a lot of questions, so be prepared to talk about yourself, your passions and strengths, why this particular school is of interest to you, and what you think you’d be able to offer to its community.

 After you’ve provided plenty of answers, it’s your turn to ask the questions.
-Here’s what to ask.
+Here are 5 questions to ask a college interviewer:

 Don’t walk into your interview without a thorough understanding of the college and the majors or minors you might be interested in, as well as any other resources that interest you, like study abroad or internships.

 Read up on the college’s website and social channels, and use that research to form specific questions.
 Is there a popular professor for your major?
 What are the classroom spaces like for your classes?
 Can you double major and still play a sport or study abroad?

 Do they have a special place on campus?
 Where is their favorite spot?
 Do they have a certain time of day they love campus?
 Is the breakfast in the dining hall amazing?